This is an accordion element with a series of buttons that open and close related content panels.

 I am a graduate student, can I take IS Major courses?

 The International Studies Major is focused on undergraduate education in a liberal arts tradition.
-We value undergraduate teaching and learning; as such graduate students are not permitted in International Studies courses.
+We value undergraduate teaching and learning; as such graduate students are not typically permitted in International Studies courses.